Neralur: Education

+There are various educational institutions situated in Neralur both in Kannada and English mediums of instruction.

 Temples in Neralur

 Neralur is famous for its ancient, vivid, stunning and powerful temples.
 A few of the temples that have been mentioned here date back to at least 100 years, if not more.
 Needless to say, regular religious and spiritual activities that happen with vivacious zeal and alacrity in all these temples, is one of the sole reasons that this ancient village has withstood the ruthless ravages of time, and made this village and its inhabitants happy and prosperous!

 There are many temples in the village, which have been renovated recently.
 Chief among them are temples dedicated to Shiva, Anjaneya, Renuka Yellamma Devi, Aggu Muneshwara and Basaveshwara.
 There is an annual rathotsava(theru) held in the season of March/April, where a multi layered wooden chariot is pulled by devotees through the village thoroughfares.
-The chariot procession starts from the Shiva temple (Eeshwarana Gudi) and guides its way to the Yellamma Devi temple in the center of the village.
+The chariot procession starts from the Shiva (Kashi VIshwanatha) temple (Eeshwarana Gudi) and guides its way to the Yellamma Devi temple in the center of the village.
 The occasion is marked with religious fervor and gaiety.
 The chariot procession is the highlight of the festivities which last for over a week.

-The Shivalinga in the temple is said to be around 100 years old and brought by a zealous priest, who walked barefoot, to and fro all the way from Neralur to Kashi/Varanasi, Uttar Pradesh, India.

-Shri Parshwa Sushil Dham, a magnificent Jain Temple, is on National Highway 44 (Previously NH 7), on the outskirts of Neralur.
-An ashram dedicated to Sri Ramana Maharshi, built by a philanthropist and devotee of Sri Ramana Maharshi, is situated in Thirumagondanahalli, which neighbours Neralur.

-As things stand today, most of these ancient temples have been renovated, and there are no existential issues for any of these temples, Constant renovation and upgradation of these temples, keeping with demands of changing times, have endeared these modern day divine marvels to the older and newer generation alike.
-Most of the temples are managed by a long history of family descendants, who derive a sense of innate pride and possessiveness to make sure that no religious rituals are missed, come what may.
-A few of the temples are managed by Muzarai department of the Government of Karnataka.

-Given below is a comprehensive list of temples, both old and new, that is expansive enough, but not inclusive enough to cover all temples in Neralur.